philippeichhorn20/Multi-Agent-Process-Discovery/README.md

-# Multi-Agent Petri Net Mining (Grade 1.3)
+# Multi-Agent Petri Net Mining

 This project was developed as part of a university practical course on process mining.
-The goal was to implement algorithms that generate **multi-agent petri nets** from process log files.
+The goal was to implement algorithms that generate **multi-agent petri nets** from process log files.(Final grade: 1.3)

 ## Approach